 About Dollar General Corporation

 has been delivering value to shoppers for more than 70 years.
 Dollar General helps shoppers Save time.
 Save money.
 Every day!® by offering products that are frequently used and replenished, such as food, snacks, health and beauty aids, cleaning supplies, basic apparel, house wares and seasonal items at low everyday prices in convenient neighborhood locations.
 With more than 9,800 stores in 38 states, Dollar General has more retail locations than any retailer in America.
 In addition to high quality private brands, Dollar General sells products from America's most-trusted manufacturers such as Procter & Gamble, Kimberly-Clark, Unilever, Kellogg's, General Mills, Nabisco, Hanes, PepsiCo and Coca-Cola.
 Learn more about Dollar General at www.dollargeneral.com.

 ABOUT DOLLAR GENERAL CORPORATION

-Dollar General Corporation has been delivering value to shoppers for 75 years.
+Dollar General Corporation has been delivering value to shoppers for over 75 years.
 Dollar General helps shoppers Save time.
 Save money.
 Every day!® by offering products that are frequently used and replenished, such as food, snacks, health and beauty aids, cleaning supplies, basic apparel, house wares and seasonal items at low everyday prices in convenient neighborhood locations.
-With more than 11,000 stores in 40 states, Dollar General has more retail locations than any retailer in America.
+With more than 11,800 stores in 43 states, Dollar General has more retail locations than any retailer in America.
 In addition to high quality private brands, Dollar General sells products from America's most-trusted manufacturers such as Clorox, Energizer, Procter & Gamble, Hanes, Coca-Cola, Mars, Unilever, Nestle, Kimberly-Clark, Kellogg's, General Mills, and PepsiCo.
 For more information on Dollar General, please visit www.dollargeneral.com